-We have evaluated the performance of the our assay in detecting miR-10b in human blood and tissue compared to the gold-standard, qRT-PCR.
+We have evaluated the performance of our assay in detecting miR-10b in human blood and tissue compared to the gold-standard, qRT-PCR.
 We have characterized the performance of the diagnostic assay in terms of specificity, reproducibility, dynamic range, and detection limit.
 Our results support continued development of this assay in human blood.
+We have now tested TCD-miR10b with blood and tissue samples from both cancer patients and healthy subjects and have demonstrated its ability for patient stratification (Fig. 15).